 Then again, so does everything.

-NOTE: Oklava is open for lunch and dinner, Tues-Sat, and you can reserve a table HERE.
+NOTE: Oklava is open for dinner, Tues-Sat, and you can reserve a table HERE.

 Oklava | 74 Luke Street, Shoreditch, EC2A 4PY